MazArslan/overprovisioning/Overprovisioning.md

 # Over Provisioning Red Hat Openshift on AWS

-There might be occasions where over provisioning your cluster will provide great benefit to you and your customers.
+There might be occasions where over provisioning your cluster will provide great benefit .
-If you experience sudden burst of pods being created in a short amount of time, you can find your self in a situation where you have to wait for a new node to spin up.
+If you experience sudden bursts of pods being created in a short amount of time, you can find your self in a situation where you have to wait for a new node to spin up.
 This can cause issues as you will have pods being stuck in a pending phase for around 10 minutes whilst you wait for the new node.

 What you might want to do is have over provision your cluster.
-You can have a spare node at all times, or when the workflow starts to pick up.
+You can have a spare node at all times, or pre-emptily create a new node when the workflow starts to pick up.

 ## Use Cases